GetDKAN/dkan/docs/admin/adding_new_content.md

 Key information when adding a Data Story:

 Image.
 Choose a large, high quality image for your Data Story.
 This image appears in a large format across the top of the Data Story.
 Because of the size, you'll need a large image (minimum 900x1200 pixels) with high resolution so that it appears as expected.
 In Data Stories, these images can only be uploaded; there isn't an option to link directly to an image from the web.
 First select the image by clicking on the Choose file button and then add the image by clicking the Upload button.
 Edit summary.
 Click the Edit summary link to open another text box.
 In the Summary text box, you can add unique details about your Data Story.
 This text appears as teaser text as site visitors browse through the Stories page.
-If you don't want to write additional summary text, Granicus Open Data will simply pull the first portion of your Data Story in the Body text (about 100 words).
+If you don't want to write additional summary text, DKAN will simply pull the first portion of your Data Story in the Body text (about 100 words).
 Including a summary can be useful in adding more key search terms or using a different tone to intrigue site visitors to learn more.
 Body.
 This is the section where the contents of your Data Story appear.
-Because Granicus Open Data doesn't automatically save content and publishes directly to the site once you save, we recommend drafting in a separate text editor so that you can write at your own pace and use your own review process before pasting into the Body section of your Data Story.
+Because DKAN doesn't automatically save content and publishes directly to the site once you save, we recommend drafting in a separate text editor so that you can write at your own pace and use your own review process before pasting into the Body section of your Data Story.
 Text editor options.
 Use the Body text box for the contents of your Data Story.
 Use the tools in the text editor to format and style the body of your text.
 With these tools you can add images, links, quotes, and line breaks directly in the text box.

 Adding Tags and Topics.
-You can add Tags and Topics to your Data Story so that it's easy to find in a search and as site visitors browse the content on your Granicus Open Data site.
+You can add Tags and Topics to your Data Story so that it's easy to find in a search and as site visitors browse the content on your DKAN site.
 Tags are free-form, so they can be newly added in the field and can contain any words.

 Think of Tags as keywords either within or related to the content.
 So if you have a Data Story about chickenpox vaccines in the state of Mississippi you might include a Tag for "chickenpox", "vaccines", "Mississippi" and additionally "public health" and "viruses".
 By including Tags on your Data Story, the Data Story associated with those terms will appear when the terms are included in a search.

 Topics are similar but distinct from Tags.
-Topics are preset and they act more as a category that content is collected under on your Granicus Open Data site.
+Topics are preset and they act more as a category that content is collected under on your DKAN site.
 Topics aren't limited to a common data publisher or common metadata; they represent a conceptual relationship between pieces of content.
 As a Site Manager, you can preset which Topics may be assigned to content.

 Choosing a layout.
 Layouts are like templates for the design of a page.
 In most cases, you would need to have technical experience with code to change the way that content appears on a page and what content is allowed.
-With Granicus Open Data layouts you can choose from a set of layouts pre-made to beautifully combine different content in the same place without needing to touch any code.
+With DKAN layouts you can choose from a set of layouts pre-made to beautifully combine different content in the same place without needing to touch any code.

 Choose the layout for your Data Story and add data, media, text, etc. in the different panels.
 By default the most basic layout (Boxton) is selected, but choose the layout best fits the types of content you want to include for your Data Story.

 Layouts are composed of different regions.
 Each rectangle and square shown in the different layouts is a region, and each region can contain one or more (or zero) pieces of content.
 Choosing the right layout is often a matter of trial and error depending on how the content is oriented and how you want it arranged.
 The regions in a layout are suited better for some content than others; as you add your content you can easily change the layout to meet your needs without losing any of the content.

 Adding a Dashboard
-Granicus Open Data Dashboards provide the ultimate flexibility in bringing content together.
+DKAN Dashboards provide the ultimate flexibility in bringing content together.
 Layouts are like templates for the design of a page.
 In most cases, you would need to have technical experience with code to change the way that content appears on a page and what content is allowed.
-With Granicus Open Data layouts you can choose from a set of layouts pre-made to beautifully combine different content in the same place without needing to touch any code.
+With DKAN layouts you can choose from a set of layouts pre-made to beautifully combine different content in the same place without needing to touch any code.